Create a Live Encoding session

 Do one of the following:

-If, on the Output tab, you did select the Append output to job on close check box, you will see your encoded files listed in the Media Content panel as a single job or appended to a job that you already opened.
+If, on the Output tab, you selected the Append output to job on close check box, you will see your encoded files listed in the Media Content panel as a single job or appended to a job that you already opened.